Getting started

 Surfaces Definition

-• class Circle that addresses circular surfaces.
+• class Circle for circular surfaces.

-• class Hexagon that addresses hexagonal surfaces.
+• class Hexagon for hexagonal surfaces.

-• class Rectangle that addresses rectangular surfaces.
+• class Rectangle for rectangular surfaces.

 from glow.geometry_layouts.geometries import Hexagon